-From the Seattle Housing Authority's press release:
+From the Minneapolis Public Housing Authority's website:

-From the City of Chicago's press release:
+From the San Diego Housing Commission's press release:

 Wendy DeWitt, the San Diego Housing Commission’s (SDHC) Vice President of Preservation, will be honored with the John Craven Public Service Memorial Award from the San Diego Housing Federation at the upcoming Ruby Awards ceremony on June 15.

 From the Chicago Tribune:

 Jon Duncan was appointed the temporary executive director of the Housing Authority of Cook County on Wednesday.

 Duncan currently serves as general counsel for the housing authority and will continue to perform those duties.
 He has been at the agency since 2011.